WANdisco/wandisco-documentation/docs/quickstarts/installation/adlsg1-adlsg2.md

 sidebar_label: ADLS Gen1 to ADLS Gen2
 ---

-Use this quickstart if you want to configure Fusion to replicate from ADLS Gen1 to ADLS Gen2 storage.
+Use this quickstart to configure Fusion to replicate from ADLS Gen1 to ADLS Gen2 storage.

 What this guide will cover: